0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ![|900](../../zzz_res/attachments/shelling.png)

+### Agartha

+**Agartha**, specializes in advance payload generation and access control assessment.
+It adeptly identifies vulnerabilities related to injection attacks, and authentication/authorization issues.
+The dynamic payload generator crafts extensive wordlists for various injection vectors, including SQL Injection, Local File Inclusion (LFI), and Remote Code Execution(RCE).
+Furthermore, the extension constructs a comprehensive user access matrix, revealing potential access violations and privilege escalation paths.
+It also assists in performing HTTP 403 bypass checks, shedding light on auth misconfigurations.
+Additionally, it can convert HTTP requests to JavaScript code to help digging up XSS issues more.

+- **'Payload Generator'**: It dynamically constructs comprehensive wordlists for injection attacks, incorporating various encoding and escaping characters to enhance the effectiveness of security testing.
+These wordlists cover critical vulnerabilities such as SQL Injection, Local File Inclusion (LFI), and Remote Code Execution, making them indispensable for robust security testing.
+    - **Local File Inclusion, Path Traversal** helps identifying vulnerabilities that allow attackers to access files on the server's filesystem.
+    - **Remote Code Execution, Command Injection** aims to detects potential command injection points, enabling robust testing for code execution vulnerabilities.
+    - **SQL Injection** assists to uncover SQL Injection vulnerabilities, including Stacked Queries, Boolean-Based, Union-Based, and Time-Based.
+- **'Auth Matrix'**: By constructing a comprehensive access matrix, the tool reveals potential access violations and privilege escalation paths.
+This feature enhances security posture by addressing authentication and authorization issues.
+You can use the web **'Spider'** feature to generate a sitemap/URL list, and it will crawl visible links from the user's session automatically.
+- **'403 Bypass'**: It aims to tackle common access restrictions, such as HTTP 403 Forbidden responses.
+It utilizes techniques like URL manipulation and request header modification to bypass implemented limitations.
+- **'Copy as JavaScript'**: It converts Http requests to JavaScript code for further XSS exploitation and more.
 ### nowafpls

 [nowafpls](https://github.com/assetnote/nowafpls) [^nowafpls] is a simple Burp plugin which will contextually insert this junk data into your HTTP request inside the repeater tab.
 You can select from a preset amount of junk data you want inserted, or you can insert an arbitrary amount of junk data by selecting the "Custom" option.